Cesar Ramos (baseball): Texas Rangers

 The Texas Rangers signed Ramos to a minor league deal on January 5, 2016.
 After failing to make the Rangers Opening Day roster, Ramos accepted an assignment to the Triple-A Round Rock Express.
-He was designated for assignment on July 22, 2016.
+He was designated for assignment on July 22.

 Detroit Tigers

-On August 1, 2016 the Tigers signed Ramos to a minor league deal.
+On August 1, 2016, the Detroit Tigers signed Ramos to a minor league deal.
+In 8 games (3 starts) for the Triple–A Toledo Mud Hens, he compiled a 2–3 record and 6.00 ERA with 19 strikeouts across 21 innings pitched.
+Ramos elected free agency following the season on November 7.

 Philadelphia Phillies

-On January 5, 2017, Ramos signed a minor league contract with the Philadelphia Phillies.
-He elected free agency on November 6, 2017.
+On January 5, 2017, Ramos signed a minor league contract with the Philadelphia Phillies organization.
+In 40 games (11 starts) for the Triple–A Lehigh Valley IronPigs, he registered a 5–4 record and 4.00 ERA with 74 strikeouts in 92 1/3 innings pitched.
+Ramos elected free agency following the season on November 6.

 Los Angeles Dodgers

-On February 16, 2018 Ramos signed a minor league contract with the Los Angeles Dodgers.
-He was released on March 30, 2018.
+On February 16, 2018, Ramos signed a minor league contract with the Los Angeles Dodgers organization.
+He was released prior to the start of the season on March 30.

-Coaching Career
+Coaching career

 Ramos was hired for the 2021 season by the Philadelphia Phillies to work with injured pitchers at their Minor League complex in Clearwater, Florida.
 Ramos was named the pitching coach of the Lehigh Valley IronPigs for the 2022 season.
+He was named the bullpen coach for the Philadelphia Phillies for the 2024 season.